Oceanwall/CodeWall/README.md

 While active, this extension may hide git change tracking information in the sidelines.

+Potential bug with Unix computers' color selectors and the Atom API Color object.

 ## TODO

 Add test cases in codewall-spec.js?